NBISweden/EGA-SE-user-docs/README.md

 ## Submitting

-Once your files are encrypted you are almost ready to start submitting to the SDA.
+Once your files are encrypted, you are almost ready to start submitting to the SDA.
 There is just one more thing that is needed; checksums for the files.

 ### Get checksums of the files
 ​
-Once the files are uploaded they need to be validated, which will require you to enter md5 and sha256 checksums for each file.
-To prepare for this later step, it's adviced to create checksums for all files as you upload them.
+Once the files are uploaded, they need to be validated, which will require you to enter md5 and sha256 checksums for each file.
+To prepare for this later step, it's advised to create checksums for all files as you upload them.

 Check our short guide on [Calculating checksums of files](checksums.md) for details.
 ​